-Employs a conservative approach to enhance yields through extracting the liquidity risk premium in longer dated and less liquid debt instruments, as well as an increased exposure to credit assets.
+Employs a conservative approach to enhance yields through extracting the liquidity risk premium primarily in longer-dated bank paper with a maximum maturity up to 7 years.
 Our fundamental credit review process is robust, combining qualitative and quantitative analysis, overlaid with institutional memory to question convention, operating within a strong risk and compliance framework.
-Our portfolio construction process builds a well-diversified fund targeting up to 30+ counterparties to further diversify risks.
+The fund is primarily invested in bank issued instruments that can be liquidated easily